timmolderez/inspector-jay/README.md

 - Press Ctrl+F to toggle focus between the search field and the tree.
   F3 / Shift-F3 moves to the next/previous search result.
 - Press F4 to (re)invoke the currently selected method.
-- Press F1 to look for Javadoc documentation of the currently selected node. (opens in a browser window)
+- Press F1 to look for Javadoc documentation of the currently selected node.

 ### License